Next James Bond Odds: Boyle Now Favored to Be the Next Bond

 As one-time Bond Pierce Brosnan said, more people have walked on the moon than have played James Bond (Indeed that is correct, with the score 12-7 to NASA).

 Dickinson, Elordi, and Holland were the three names dominating conversations after rumors of a shortlist surfaced, and then perennial Bond favorite Aaron Taylor-Johnson joined the front of the pack.
-Taylor-Johnson is now the odds-on favorite as of Sept.
-16, 2025.
+Taylor-Johnson was a heavy favorite (-160) in late September, but he's since fallen off, as Anthony Boyle has taken over as the frontrunner (+300).

-The name most closely linked to Bond over the last two years, Aaron Taylor-Johnson is once again sitting as the clear market favorite.
-His action-heavy resume featuring Bullet Train, Tenet, and Nosferatu is seasoned enough to handle the weight of the Bond franchise and Taylor-Johnson himself fits the profile perfectly.
+The name most closely linked to Bond over the last two years, there is now some value in backing Aaron Taylor-Johnson to land the role that was once thought to be his to lose.
+His action-heavy resume featuring Bullet Train, Tenet, and Nosferatu is seasoned enough to handle the weight of the Bond franchise, and Taylor-Johnson himself fits the profile perfectly.
 He is one English candidate that will always be mentioned in Bond casting conversations, and on paper, there’s very little standing in his way.

 However, plenty of great English actors have come and gone as favourites for this role, and despite the constant noise and speculation, no rumored agreement has ever surfaced.
 With any prior approaches and promises now moving beyond Barbara Broccoli’s control, the reality of Taylor-Johnson’s path to Bond has only grown murkier.
 For a star who’s been rumored to have already signed the Bond contract more than once, there’s still no reliable indication, beyond some Omega watch ads, that this casting is happening.